America Plants

 As the planet changes, so does its vegetation.
 We offer plants grown in Pennsylvania from seeds collected east of the Mississippi River and north of Mexico.
 Did you know that many of our mid-Atlantic garden favorites, such as Purple Coneflower, many Sunflowers, Blazing Stars and Asters, were introduced from the South and West?

 Today the definition of "native" broadens as climate change rearranges ecosystems, causing plant species to shift their range from warm to warmer and drier to moister.
 This also brings more native plants to your gardens, landscapes and restoration sites.
 For instance, there are three commonly sold native Blazing Star (Liatris) species out of eighteen available.
-Similarly, Coneflowers (Rudbeckia spp.) use 2 or 3 species when several others are available.
+Similarly, only two or three species of Coneflowers (Rudbeckia spp.) are used when many others are available.
 America Plants offers some additional species of Liatris and other less common plants to the list.

 But for now, we grow from seed on a small scale so our plants run out quickly.
 We keep the "availability list" as up to date as possible.
 So check it out below and contact us for inquiries: americaplants2@gmail.com